 |Year||Average Checking Balance||Median Checking Balance||3-Year Change in Median|

-The SCF is designed to provide information about a broad range of financial assets held by American consumers, and certain asset types — such as stocks and bonds — are only held by wealthier households.
+The SCF is designed to provide information about a broad range of financial assets held by American consumers, and certain asset types—such as stocks and bonds—are mostly held by wealthier households.
 In order to provide statistically significant information about those assets, the survey includes a disproportionate amount of high-income participants, resulting in a higher mean balance for checking accounts.
-To avoid this issue, we turn to the median balance and how it changes when the participants are divided by income, age, gender and race.
+To avoid this skewing effect, we focused our analysis on the median balance and how it changes when the participants are divided by income, age, gender and race.

 Average Checking Account Balance by Income

 Among households with one or more checking accounts, higher household incomes are associated with higher balances, with the difference growing more pronounced at higher income levels.
 Between 2016 and 2013, average balances have increased for every income group other than the highest- and the lowest-earning households.